Cloud Storage

 /admin/admin_cloud_storage has a single primary Save button that:

-1. On fail, displays per-step diagnostic output with remediation; nothing
+3. On fail, displays per-step diagnostic output with remediation; nothing is persisted.

 When enabled, two additional buttons appear: